-California residents please click here to see more information about Tunnl’s compliance with the California Consumer Privacy Act.
+California residents, please click here to see more information about Tunnl’s compliance with the California Consumer Protection Act.

 Tunnl does not and will not knowingly collect, maintain, process, store, transfer, or analyze highly-sensitive information such as Social Security Numbers, driver’s license or other government-issued identification numbers, financial account numbers, payment card numbers, pin numbers, credit history, credit scores, health information, or biometric data.
 Tunnl does not knowingly collect, maintain, process, store, transfer, or analyze information on individuals younger than the voter registration age.